cengizhankose/Flutter-Clima/README.md

 ## This project will practice

-1.Routing in Flutter
+1. Routing in Flutter
-2.Networking in Flutter
+2. Networking in Flutter
-3.Basic State Management on Flutter
+3. Basic State Management on Flutter
-4.OOP basics on Flutter and Dart
+4. OOP basics on Flutter and Dart
-5.Using location in Flutter
+5. Using location in Flutter

 ## How to run the app

-1.Download the code
+1. Download the code
-2.flutter run
+2. flutter run

 ## What the app looks like